SKIP TO PAGE CONTENT

 Obtaining H-1B Status

-H-1B status is obtained through the Office of International Affairs.
-The hiring department will initiate the request to obtain the H-1B petition with the Office of International Affairs.
-Prior to filing the nonimmigrant petition with USCIS, a prevailing wage must be obtained from the Department of Labor (DOL) and file a Labor Condition Application with the DOL.
+H-1B status is obtained through the Office of International Affairs (OIA).
+The hiring department chair will initiate the request to obtain the H-1B petition with the OIA.
+Prior to filing the nonimmigrant petition with USCIS, a prevailing wage must be obtained from the Department of Labor (DOL) and OIA must file a Labor Condition Application with the DOL.
 Once filed, USCIS will issue a receipt notice as evidence that the petition has been received and will be processed.
-The OIA will forward the receipt number which can be used to check the status of the case.
+The OIA will forward the receipt number to the sponsoring department chair which can be used to check the status of the case.

-H-1B Application Packet for Initial, Transfer, Amendment, or Extension of H-1B Employment Visa Status:
+The sponsoring department chair must complete the H-1B Application Packet for Initial, Transfer, Amendment, or Extension of H-1B Employment Visa Status (known as "Employer Forms"):

 1. H-1B Documentation Checklist